 Companies are always looking for ways to increase profits and decrease spending.
 But it is extremely important to save money where you can without compromising the quality or integrity of the product.

-Structural steel prices can vary widely, even from one day to another.
-Considering that major construction projects take much more time than just a few days, it can throw your budget and your entire project into a tailspin.
+Structural steel prices can vary widely.
+And it can drastically vary from just one day to another.
+Major construction projects take much more time than just a few days to complete, so steel prices can throw your budget and your entire project into a tailspin.
 However, there are steps you can take to reduce your budget without putting your entire project at risk.

 The design and planning that goes into a construction project is one of the smartest and cost-effective ways to scale back spending.
-Strategical planning and engineering can result in fewer components and labor.
+Strategical planning your project from the start can result on fewer components and labor.
 This will immediately begin to lower the price of the project.
 You can also reduce the overall cost of the project by applying value engineering.
-This means modifying materials and methods while making no changes to integrity or appearance in order reduce the cost.
+This means making changes to methods and materials you use while making no changes to integrity or appearance in order reduce the cost.

 Pre-engineering & Fabrication

 Traditional construction requires the majority of materials to be measured, cut, and fit on-site.
 This adds significant time to project deadlines in the event that unexpected errors occur.
-Structural steel framing can be manufactured and prefabricated in one of our fabrication shops and then partially assembled parts can be shipped to the job site, ready for installation.
+Structural steel framing can be manufactured and prefabricated in the warehouse and then partially assembled parts can be shipped to the job site, ready for installation.
 Steel can be fabricated with greater precision and efficiency off-site.
 Due to the ease of manufacturing, fabrication and steel installation, many construction jobs ultimately require fewer man-hours in the field.
 When production times can be cut, project deadlines moved up, and you save money.